Blogs

 Air filters of various types and with different purposes are available on the market, which is why it is important to determine the right types of filters and when to replace or clean them.

-Fiberglass air filters are cheap and disposable options.
-They do a good job preventing large particles from infiltrating the space, and they can also ease the burden on HVAC systems when drawing air inside.
+Fibreglass air filters are a cheap and disposable option.
+They do a good job of preventing large particles from infiltrating the space, and they can also ease the burden on HVAC systems when drawing air inside.

 They are less effective, however, at blocking dust and other smaller contaminant particles.
 They are typically assigned a MERV 4 rating.

-How to clean: Rinse the fiberglass filter with lukewarm water, gently scrub with mild detergent if needed, and let it air dry completely before reinstalling.
+How to clean: Rinse the fibreglass filter with lukewarm water, gently scrub with mild detergent if needed, and let it air dry completely before reinstalling.

 High-efficiency particulate air (HEPA) filters are recommended if you or any family members suffer from allergies or other respiratory issues.